 Why we are engaging with Grampian Housing Association Ltd (Grampian)

-We are engaging with Grampian about its development plans, service quality and because it is a systemically important landlord.
+We are engaging with Grampian about its financial management, development plans and because it is a systemically important landlord.

 We refer to a small number of RSLs as systemically important because of their stock size, turnover or level of debt or because of their significance within their area of operation.
 We need to maintain a comprehensive understanding of how their business models operate, and how they manage the risks they face and the impact these may have.
 So we seek some additional assurance each year through our engagement plans.
 Given a combination of Grampian’s size, turnover and level of debt we consider it to be systemically important.

-Grampian is one of the largest developers of new affordable housing in Scotland.
-It has plans to grow through a considerable programme of new homes for social rent and mid market rent and will receive significant public subsidy to help achieve this.
+Grampian is one of the larger developers of new affordable housing in Scotland.
+It has plans to grow through a considerable programme of new homes for social rent and mid-market rent, and will receive significant public subsidy to help achieve this.
+Grampian has told us it needs to obtain new private finance during 2022/23 to support its development plans.

 What Grampian must do